myles-i/TrajectoryPlanning-Three-Link-Planar-Manipulator/README.md

 2) Call the executable with the input file and output file name as the first and second arguments.
 The output trajectory will be written to the output file:

 ./Calc_Trajectory input.txt output.txt

+## Running the trajectory generator with plotting
+You can also run and plot c file and plot the results using the following python command.
+The python file can be edited to plot different trajectories:

+python plot_trajectory.py

+Python dependencies:
+matplotlib
+numpy